-Pupils have access to an increasing number of digital tools both in school and at home.
-As a school, we regard digital safety as a priority and ensure that our pupils know how to act safely, responsibly, and thoughtfully online.
+We regard digital safety as a priority and aim to ensure that our pupils know how to act safely, responsibly, and thoughtfully online.
 Staying safe online and age appropriate e-safety training is an important feature of PSHE throughout the school.

-In today's fast-paced and ever-changing world of digital technology, parents may find the links below useful sources of information and guidance.
+As parents you may find the links below useful sources of information and guidance.

 - Thinkuknow - education programme for children, teenagers and adults from the National Crime Agency’s Child Exploitation and Online Protection (CEOP) Command.

 - Childnet -a non-profit organisation working with others to help make the internet a safe place for children.

 - Get Safe Online -practical advice on how to protect yourself, your children and devices against fraud, identity theft, viruses and many other online problems.

 - Internet Matters - a non-for-profit organisation that seeks to empower parents and carers to keep children safe in the digital world.